 Prior to joining NewSchools, Jessica was the Program Director for All Stars Helping Kids, a Bay Area grant-making organization.
 While at All Stars, she oversaw grant-making initiatives in both California and New York working effectively with grantees, managed philanthropic activities for a portfolio of professional athlete clients, and managed operations for the organization.
 Jessica earned a BA in Human Biology with a focus in child health and development from Stanford University.

-Melissa Kim is the Director of the Instructional Improvement at NewSchools Venture Fund and is responsible for leading the DC Pilot for the DC Schools Fund.
+Melissa Kim is the Director of the Instructional Practice at NewSchools Venture Fund and is responsible for leading the DC Pilot for the DC Schools Fund.
+In her role with NewSchools, Melissa currently serves on the board of directors for the DC International School and Paul Public Charter School

 Prior to joining the NewSchools team, Melissa served as the principal of Alice Deal Middle School, the highest-performing and largest public middle school in the District of Columbia.
 During her seven years as principal, Melissa transitioned the school from a traditional junior high serving 700 students in grades 7-9 to a team-based middle school serving more than 1,000 students in grades 6-8.
 During this time, classrooms were desegregated and detracked and math standards were raised to ensure that all 8th graders enter high school with at least an Algebra or Geometry credit.
 She also led the successful effort by Alice Deal to become certified as the first International Baccalaureate Middle Years Program in DC Public Schools.
 She was able to lead these changes while managing a $60 million in situ modernization of the historic school facility.